ypei23/twitter_postgres_parallel/README.md

 > In a production database where you are responsible for the consistency of your data,
 > you would never want to remove these constraints.
 > In our case, however, we're not responsible for the consistency of the data.
+> The data comes straight from Twitter, and so Twitter is responsible for the data consistency.
 > We want to represent the data exactly how Twitter represents it "upstream",
-> and so Twitter are responsible for ensuring the consistency.
+> and so removing the UNIQUE/FOREIGN KEY constraints is reasonable.

 #### Results